BOJ seen boosting stimulus again as incoming PM turns up heat

 Abe has said once he forms a cabinet on December 26 he will instruct his ministers to begin working with the BOJ on setting a shared inflation target.

-That means for now, the BOJ will likely stick to its existing framework of expanding its 91-trillion-yen ($1 trillion) asset buying and lending programme, probably by 10 trillion yen, analysts say.
+That means for now, the BOJ will likely stick to its existing framework of expanding its 91-trillion-yen (615 billion pounds) asset buying and lending programme, probably by 10 trillion yen, analysts say.

-"With business sentiment worsening, the BOJ has no choice but to loosen policy again," said Junko Nishioka, chief Japan economist at RBS Securities, adding that anything below a 10 trillion yen increase in asset buying could push up the yen and knock Tokyo share prices.
+"With business sentiment worsening, the BOJ has no choice but to loosen policy again," said Junko Nishioka, chief Japan economist at RBS Securities, adding that anything below a 10 trillion yen increase in asset buying could nudge up the yen and push down Tokyo share prices.

 "I don't expect anything concrete to come out on the inflation target debate.
 Any big change in the BOJ's policy framework may have to wait until the central bank has a new governor in April," she said.